SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab6/readme.md

 - The operating mode of the device is selected with a button.
 The current operating mode is indicated with a (single colour) LED (LED1).

 - When the device is in LED dimmer-mode, a rotary switch or a rotary encoder  is used to increase and decrease the intensity (brightness) of the (single colour) LED (LED2).
 The brightness saturates at 100% when increasing it, and at 0% when decreasing it (in other words, it does not wrap over)
+	- Data sheet of a rotary switch: [SRBM-1371018.pdf](Data_Sheets/SRBM-1371018.pdf)
+	- Data sheet of a rotary encoder: [Rotary_Encoder.pdf](Data_Sheets/Rotary_Encoder.pdf)

 - When the device is in servo-control-mode the dimmable LED (LED2) retains its brightness, and the knob controls the servo position instead.
 Saturation as in LED dimmer mode.